biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:read3.0.md

 `     // we can set a flag if the file should be cached in memory`
 `     // this will enhance IO massively if the same files have to be accessed over and over again.`
 `     // since this is a soft cache, no danger of memory leak`
-`     // this is actually not necessary to provide, since the default is "true" if the AtomCache is being used.`
+`     // this is actually not necessary to provide, since this will be set automatically by the Atom Cache.  `
+`     // The  default is "true" if the AtomCache is being used.`
 `     System.setProperty(InputStreamProvider.CACHE_PROPERTY, "true");`

 `     AtomCache cache = new AtomCache(pdbFilePath,isPdbDirectorySplit);`